JetBoom/zombiesurvival/readme.md

-THIS IS AN EXPERIMENTAL MODIFICATION OF THE ORIGINAL ZOMBIE SURVIVAL BY JETBOOM.
+# Zombie Survival Redemption

+## Info

+This is an experimental modification of the original Zombie Survival gamemode for Garry's Mod by JetBoom.

+## About

 Over the years I kept on getting countless requests to rebuild and bring back to what was known as the "Bandit System".
 The bandit system is where upon redeeming the client is greeted with the option which they can choose to stay as a bandit (which can help or kill humans) or change back into a human.

 Current Version - Stable 6 "S̶e̶a̶g̶u̶l̶l̶s̶ Sigils System" - https://github.com/MrCraigTunstall/zombiesurvival/releases
-Here is the current list of updates, fixes and additional features:
+## Current Features

 - Basic Redeem System.
 - Complete Russian & German Language Translation.